thoughtspot/thoughtspot.github.io/_end-user/pinboards/about-pinboards.md

 ![]({{ site.baseurl }}/images/pinboard_actions.png "Pinboard actions button")

 Other actions are available on a pinboard display itself.
-Some actions are static others appear only when you over over specific locations of the pinboard.
+Some actions always appear, while others appear only when you hover over specific locations of the pinboard.
 This diagram displays active action areas on a pinboard.

 ![]({{ site.baseurl }}/images/pinboard-controls.png "Pinboard controls")

-If you make a change to a pinboard, the system recognizes this and puts a **Save changes** button up in the header to alert you.
-Simply press this button to make your changes permanent.
+If you make a change to a pinboard, the system recognizes this and displays an alert message with a **Save changes** button at the top of the page.
+Click this button to make your changes permanent.